gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 In this example, we have a fluent bit [filter-plugin] of type parser and the corresponding [regex-parser].
 In the Gardener context, these configuration resources are supplied by the core components and extensions.

-### BYOLC (Bring your own logging configuration)
+### BYOLC (Bring Your Own Logging Configuration)

-Since fluent-bit uses [input-tail] plugin and reads any container output under `/var/log/pods` it processes logs outputs of all workloads.
-In this case, any workload may bring its own set of filters and parsers if needed using the declarative APIs supported by the operator.
+Since fluent-bit uses [input-tail] plugin and reads any container output under `/var/log/pods`, it processes logs outputs of all workloads.
+In this case, any workload may bring its own set of filters and parsers if needed, using the declarative APIs supported by the operator.

 ### Migration